Scholar Support Hub

 Address the Issue Directly with Your Supervisor

-Donec facilisis tortor ut augue.
 Schedule a dedicated meeting to discuss the concern calmly and professionally.
-Use "I feel" language rather than accusatory framing.
-Document the meeting in writing afterwards.
+Use "I feel" language rather than accusatory framing, focus on specific behaviours, and follow up the conversation with a written summary sent by email.

 3